ClickHouse/ClickHouse/docs/en/sql-reference/statements/rename.md

 # RENAME Statement {#misc_operations-rename}

-Renames databases, tables or dictionaries.
+Renames databases, tables, or dictionaries.
 Several entities can be renamed in a single query.
 Note that the `RENAME` query with several entities is non-atomic operation.
 To swap entity names atomically, use [EXCHANGE](./exchange.md) statement.

 !!! note "Note"